JSMassmann/jsmassmann.github.io/index.md

 # Hiii!

 I'm a trans girl.
-My interests include:

-- Maths, particularly computability theory, cryptography, set theory, model theory and proof theory.
-- Programming.
-I know Python, JavaScript, C++, C# and Go.
-I have also dabbled in x86 NASM.
-- All other sciences, but I don't know them at such a high level as I do maths and CS.
-- The great video game Celeste.
-- Listening to music.
-I have extremely eclectic tastes, recently I've really liked the "Hamilton" soundtrack.
+I like maths, programming, Celeste, listening to music and cats.
+I also used to watch anime quite a lot.

-# Other somewhat extraneous facts
+# Somewhat extraneous facts

 My pronouns are she/her - but feel free to use they/them or neopronouns.
-As you could guess, I’m a proud member of the LGBTQ+ community.
+As one could guess from that, I’m a proud member of the LGBTQ+ community.

 I live in the UK and speak English fluently, and I used to speak German natively.
 My Myers-Briggs personality type is INTP-T.

-You can reach me by email at sylvie@83c.nl.
+You can reach me by email at sylvie at 83c dot nl.
+It's a redirect to my main email, which I'm probably not going to put online.
+I might just set up my own SMTP server at some point.

-# Academia-related
+# Maths

-Here's where I'll put a repository of all my papers, slides, etc. related to my formal academic pursuit of mathematics.

 My ORCID is 0009-0003-8458-4700.
-My Erdős number is <code>NaN</code>.
+My Erdős number is <code>NaN</code>: the only person who I've collaborated with has only collaborated with me.
 I'm the author of OEIS sequence A368423.

 ## My research interests

-This is basically my previous list of interests, but more specific (and it relates to things I actually do rather than, say, just reading).

-- Proof theory, especially ordinal analysis and ordinal notations.
-- Large cardinals and strong axioms of infinity.
-- Constructibility, fine structure and inner model theory.
-- Category theory and abstract algebra.
-- Recursion theory, and its infinitary generalizations.
-- Infinite game theory.
-- Cryptography and cryptanalysis.

-I am currently learning about determinacy, descriptive set theory, saturated ideals, and their connections to inner models with large cardinals.
-I also want to understand fine structure theory for inner models, and forcing (especially forcing axioms, generic ultrapowers and set-theoretic geology) at a much higher level than I do currently - right now I'm enthusiastic but don't know much beyond the basics.

-I know some basic abstract algebra and algebraic number theory, and I intend to diversify my areas of interest from set theory to other areas of maths and physics, such as the aforementioned two areas.

-## My research papers

-Maybe there'll be something here one day.
+I like proof theory, large cardinals, inner model theory, recursion theory and cryptography.
+For some of these my knowledge isn't as good as it can be, but I'm currently not focusing that much on learning new things.

 ## My preprints and notes